Q: What will my son/daughter have to

 A: Hazing is banned at Indiana State University and is very strictly enforced.
 Those who believe they are being hazed or having questions of what constitutes hazing are able to contact their National Headquarters or The Hazing Hotline for further information.

-For any additional questions or concerns, please send an email to Adam Novotney.
+For any additional questions or concerns, please contact:

-There are 26 Greek-letter chapters at ISU in three councils: Interfraternity Council (IFC), Panhellenic Council (PA), and National Pan-Hellenic Council (NPHC).
+There are 24 Greek-letter chapters at ISU in three councils: Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC), and Panhellenic Association (PA).

 By clicking on the name of each chapter, you can explore their national web pages to learn more about each chapter's goals and values.